-5.2.2 Similarity measure for pitches
+5.2.3 Similarity measure for pitches

-We consider here the chords and the pitch intervals features.
-A similarity value is computed from two b.s sequences seq1 and seq2 of same length.
+In this section, we consider the chords and the pitch intervals features.
+A similarity value is computed from two b.s (beat.segments) sequences seq1 and seq2 of same length.

 The only events falling on the downbeats are considered.
 This may be arguable, but two reasons have conducted this choice: